-This white paper was created by Construx Software Builders, Inc. Construx Software is the market leader in software development best practices training and consulting.
+Construx Software is the market leader in software development best practices training and consulting.
 Construx was founded in 1996 by Steve McConnell, respected author and thought leader on software development best practices.
 Steve's books Code Complete, Rapid Development, and other titles are some of the most accessible books on software development with more than a million copies in print in 20 languages.
 Steve's passion for advancing the art and science of software engineering is shared by Construx's team of seasoned consultants.
 Their depth of knowledge and expertise has helped hundreds of companies solve their software challenges by identifying and adopting practices that have been proven to produce high quality software-faster, and with greater predictability.
+For more information about Construx's support for software development best practices, contact us at consulting@construx.com, or call us at +1(866) 296-6300.